jon-jacky/Piety/editors/edo.md

 prefixing each with *!*.

 The *wyshka* shell works like this in Python mode:
+[Uwmcinfoline] Construction Bulletin for Thursday, May 2nd
     >> <statement>   push Python <statement> to pysh
     .. <statment>    push Python continuation line <statement> to pysh
     >>:<command>     execute ed <command>, return to pysh interpreter
     >>:              switch to ed command mode

 So you can use *:command* to execute an *ed* *command* without exiting Python.
 Type a bare *:*  without a command to switch back to the *ed* command interpreter.

 Here is a sample session that uses *wyshka* to demonstrate both the classic *ed* command line and the new *ed.py* Python API:

+    Start edo and use ed editing commands.

-    Jonathans-MacBook-Pro:editors jon$ python3 -i -m edo
+    Jonathans-MacBook-Pro:editors jon$ python3 -im edo
     :a
     line 1
     line 2